Best star projectors 2024: Bring the cosmos indoors

 -

-It has a sleek and mature design with a high-quality satin black finish.
+It has a sleek and mature design with a high-quality satin black finish, which we appreciated during our Sega Toys Homestar Flux review.
 It also comes in an attractive and robust box which would be a delight to give or receive as a gift, and one that can be saved and used as storage rather than heading straight for the recycling bin.
+Many of the other star projectors we've reviewed come in somewhat questionable packaging, so at least they're providing quality in every aspect of the Homestar Flux considering the price.

-The 5-Watt LED projects pin-sharp images across the whole projection, from edge to edge.
+The 5-watt LED projects pin-sharp images across the whole projection, from edge to edge.
 The operation is quiet, and there are three sleep timers for automatic shut-off.
-There's no remote, app control, or in-built speaker, but these aren't functions you'll need if all you're doing is selecting your desired disk and switching the projector on to gaze at the stars.
+There's no remote, app control or built-in speaker, but these aren't functions you'll need if all you're doing is selecting your desired disk and switching the projector on to gaze at the stars.
+We thought it was incredibly intuitive to use and its operation couldn't be simpler — just choose a disk, put it in and away you go.

 Best cheap star projector